Semi-device-independent randomness certification on discretized continuous-variable platforms: Discussion and Outlook

 Our results open the door to several straightforward directions for future work.
 First, the loss model can be enriched to include dark counts, mode mismatch, and phase-drift dynamics.
 Studying these jointly with optimized binning strategies (allowing non-interval sets $A^\pm$) may further lower $\eta_{\mathrm{crt}}$ and increase the certified $H_\infty$.
 Second, beyond on/off detection and standard homodyne, incorporating photon-number-resolving detectors, heterodyne schemes, or modest non-Gaussian resources (e.g., heralded operations) could boost witness violations within the same two-dimensional subspace, or allow controlled extensions to larger effective dimensions while preserving SDI assumptions.
 Finally, a more challenging but impactful path is to develop practical protocols: a finite-statistics, composable analysis --e.g., via entropy accumulation-- that translates per-trial $H_\infty$ into secure bit or key rates under realistic data sizes would bridge this framework to deployable QRNGs.

 While our analysis restricts the communicated system to the lowest two-level Fock subspace, the same ideas extend naturally to other continuous-variable regimes.
 A key complementary SDI route replaces this hard dimension assumption with a physically motivated energy constraint~\cite{VanHimbeeck2017,VanHimbeeck2019Energy}, which underlies several practical homodyne/heterodyne QRNG protocols~\cite{Rusca2019SelfTesting,Rusca2020Homodyne,Avesani2021Heterodyne,Wang2023Homodyne}.
 For instance, one may use a single-mode squeezed state as the carrier and certify randomness via an energy witness~\cite{Roch2025}, exploring whether Gaussian measurements alone can suffice.
-On the implementation side, a pulsed optical testbed---with weak coherent-state preparations, phase-locked displacements, and high-efficiency on/off detection---offers a minimal, practical setup for randomness generation and a direct test of our SDI certification, bridging the qubit-encoded CV model to scalable photonic QRNGs.
+On the implementation side, a pulsed optical testbed---with weak coherent-state preparations truncated to the $\{\ket{0},\ket{1}\}$ subspace via the quantum scissors protocol~\cite{pegg1998optical,babichev2003quantum} and high-efficiency detection---offers a minimal, practical platform for randomness generation and a direct test of our SDI certification, bridging the qubit-encoded CV model to scalable photonic QRNGs.

 Recent work has also emphasized the role of entanglement in PAM scenarios.
 In dimension-bounded setups, entanglement between sender and receiver can generate correlations inaccessible to unassisted models~\cite{Tavakoli2021,Pauwels2022,RochTavakoli2024,Pawlowski2010,moreno2021semi}.
 In energy-constrained PAM, entanglement with an adversary may reduce certifiable randomness~\cite{DAvino2025}, although security largely persists in low-energy optical implementations~\cite{RochCarceller2025}.
 These results clarify when entanglement acts as a resource or a limitation and motivate future work to incorporate such effects into CV SDI analyses.